The Connection Between Diet and Anxiety: Insights from a Systematic Literature Review

 The connection between diet and mental health, particularly anxiety, is intricate and influenced by a multitude of factors.
 While the review provides valuable insights, it also opens up several avenues for future research:

-• Longitudinal Studies: There’s a pressing need for studies that track dietary patterns and anxiety over time to establish clearer causal links.
+• Longitudinal Studies: Studies that track dietary patterns and anxiety over time are urgently needed to establish clearer causal links.

 • Diverse Populations: Research should span diverse demographics to understand the universal and unique impacts of diet on mental health.